 Sub VBA_DoLoop2() Dim A As Integer A = 1 Do While Cells(A, 1).Value <> "" Loop End Sub

-Step 5: Now from the second position of the sheet get the output by adding a number to each cell which is not blank.
+Step 5: Now, from the second position of the sheet, get the output by adding a number to each cell that is not blank.
 And let say that number be 5.

 Sub VBA_DoLoop2() Dim A As Integer A = 1 Do While Cells(A, 1).Value <> "" Cells(A, 2).Value = Cells(A, 1).Value + 5 Loop End Sub

 Step 6: And in the exit condition, write the condition to exit from the loop if the next cell is Blank.